CiviCooP/no.maf.kidbanking/README.md

 * pos 1-7 - 7 digits for contact ID (allowing a maximum of 10 million donors), left padded with zeros
 * pos 8-13 - 6 digits for campaign ID (allowing a maximum of 1 million campaigns), left padded with zeros
-* post 14-21 - 8 digits for contribution ID (allowing a maximum of 100 million contributions, left padded with zeros.
-This part of the KID will only be used for AvtaleGiro collections where MAF Norge collects the money from the bank (OCR export)
 * final digit is a control digit (calculation to be specified)

 See https://civicoop.plan.io/projects/maf-norge-civicrm-support-2016/wiki/KID_and_AvtaleGiro_background for more information.